 The most concerning danger is addiction, though kratom addiction is rare and not as severe as opiate addiction.
 Its side effects are less severe, and it’s harder to get addicted in the first place.

 Frequent use without taking regular breaks can lead to physiological dependence, so experts recommend limiting weekly intake to 4-5 days per week.
-Additionally, it is equally important to take a full week off once every 1-2 months to give your body a break and decrease your tolerance.
+Additionally, taking a full week off once every 1-2 months is equally important to give your body a break and decrease your tolerance.